 One thing I did miss was a sleeping bag compartment.
 There is a very small, basic separator toward the bottom of the bag, but it’s not the most effective and the only way to access it is through the top or via the large zip on the front which exposes your entire load.
 A separate zip would have been appreciated.

 Still, the front zip does make it easy to pull things from the main pack without going through the top.
 There’s also a handy zip pocket on the front which would happily take waterproofs.
 All zips are water resistant, while the bottom of the bag has taped seams to protect your kit when your pack is on the ground – nice touch.

-In a line: Some impressive technology, but a couple of frustrating aspects too.
+In a line: The Black Diamond Mercury 65 has some impressive technology, but a couple of frustrating aspects too.

 Fjallraven’s Kajka 65 rucksack may look understated, but take a closer look and you’ll discover a myriad of useful and well-designed features.
 Let’s start with the frame and back system.
 It takes a bit of work to find the perfect fit, but the beauty of this is that there are various adjustment points to help you achieve this.
 The height and width of the shoulder straps are adjustable and when you have a good fit, it’s very comfortable.
 The hip belt fits well, is comfortable and pulls in nicely to take most of the weight, and there’s plenty of support too.